 If you were to ask just about anyone to tell who was their first love, most would say it was their mother.
 Mother’s were the first faces that we gazed our eyes upon.
 They were the first ones that held us close and even sang to us.
 When we gave them that first smile, they were the ones that had an even bigger smile.
+They were the ones that tried to protect us from harm.

 Over the years they have had many names, mother, mom, mama, madea and so many more.
 Have you ever noticed that the biggest defensive lineman when given a chance to say a word always tells his mother hello.
 It’s just something about the word “mother”.

 Some of you are blessed that your mother is still with you, and some of us know the feeling that they are no longer here with us.
 This slide show is for all the moms, mothers, mamas, madeas and more.
 Each year I run the same article about my mother–Mrs. Ruby Dean Square Cooper.
 This year I’ve added some of your mother’s pictures.
 I hope you enjoy.

-There is a surprise for you at the end of the post.
-Just click on the link and enjoy!
+HAPPY MOTHER’S DAY!
 Everything was done in the kitchen of our home.
 When were younger, we practiced our reading at the kitchen table.
 Mama would be cooking, and we would be reading out loud.
 I still wonder how she knew the words before we did.
 As we continued our education even college homework would be done at that table.

 When my sister and I did our 4-H projects, the kitchen table became our workshop with everything from sewing machines to podiums.
 Mama was a leader in our 4-H club so we practiced everything there.